AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 this archival repository to the packages path before performing the resolve.

 .. note::
-   You will probably want to use the ``--keep-timestamp`` option when doing this, otherwise rez will think the package did not exist prior to its archival date.
+   You will probably want to use the :option:`--keep-timestamp <rez-mv --keep-timestamp>` option when doing this, otherwise rez will think the package did not exist prior to its archival date.

 .. _removing-packages: